bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0033-javascript-callbacks/index.md

 ---
-title: 'JavaScript Asynchronous Programming and Callbacks'
+title: "JavaScript Asynchronous Programming and Callbacks"
-description: 'JavaScript is synchronous by default, and is single threaded.
+description: "JavaScript is synchronous by default, and is single threaded.
 This means that code cannot create new threads and run in parallel.
-Find out what asynchronous code means and how it looks like'
+Find out what asynchronous code means and how it looks like"
 ---

 ## Asynchronicity in Programming Languages